Basic Operation

 Adding comments

-You can add a comment to a configuration by clicking the grey note icon next to the relevant configuration.
+You can add a comment to a configuration by clicking the gray note icon next to the relevant configuration.
 Enter your comment in the pop-up dialog box and click OK; the icon will change color .
 To remove a comment, click the icon , delete the text, and click OK.

 The above options apply to a configuration version, rather than an individual backup.